 Sunset Detector

 Work in pairs on this assignment.
-However, I require those needing practice coding to drive and those needing practice writing to write the first draft of the report.

 The overall goal of this project is to implement a system similar to the baseline classifier described in my ICME paper (Matthew Boutell, Jiebo Luo, and Robert T. Gray.
 Sunset scene classification using simulated image recomposition.
 IEEE International Conference on Multimedia and Expo, Baltimore, MD, July 2003; found in the Papers section of Angel and the website).
-You will write MATLAB code that will extract features from sets of images, train a classifier to classify images using them, and report the results in a short technical report.
+You will write MATLAB code that will extract features from sets of images, train a classifier to classify images using them, and report the results in a short conference-paper quality submission.
 You will also extend the paper in some novel way.

 Deliverables (SEE THE GRADING RUBRIC FOR MORE DETAILS):